chyanju/Picus/NOTES.md

 ## Installing cvc5-ff

+If you are installing it Docker, checkout `Dockerfile@base` in `resources/` folder.

 1. Clone [https://github.com/alex-ozdemir/CVC4/](https://github.com/alex-ozdemir/CVC4/) and check out branch `ff`.
 It's updated frequently, this note works on `ddcecc5`.
 2. Download CoCoALib (0.99800 tested) from [https://cocoa.dima.unige.it/cocoa/](https://cocoa.dima.unige.it/cocoa/).
 Follow its instruction to install it first.
-3. Go back to `CVC4/build`, run `./configure.sh --cocoa --auto-download`.
+3. Go back to `CVC4/`, run `./configure.sh --cocoa --auto-download`.
 Make sure you resolve all dependencies mentioned by the output of the script.
 4. Apply the patch `CVC4/cmake/deps-utils/CoCoALib-0.99800-trace.patch` to `CoCoALib` (note: you may need to temporarily change `CoCoALib-XXX` to `a`).
 5. Follow instructions from CoCoALib to compile and install it again.
 6. Clone the latest (not the release, `d2cc42c` tested) version of [https://github.com/SRI-CSL/libpoly.git](https://github.com/SRI-CSL/libpoly.git).
 Follow its instruction to install it.
 Note that if your computer already has `poly/` in `/usr/local/include/`, you may need to manually delete it.
 Then for the cmake argument when installing, go with `cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr/local`.
-7. Go back to `CVC4/build`, run `./configure.sh --cocoa --auto-download` again.
-Then `make -j4 install`.
+7. Go back to `CVC4/`, run `./configure.sh --cocoa --auto-download` again.
+Then go to `CVC4/build/` and do `make -j4 install`.
 8. Then `cvc5` should be ready from commandline with `ff` theory support.

 ## The Circom DSL